Starcounter/Docs/docs/preview-notes.md

 ## Installation

-**Note**: This section assumes that you have required operating system and .NET Core `3.0.100-preview6-012264` installed.
+**Note**: This section assumes that you have required operating system and .NET Core `3.0.100-preview6-012264` SDK installed.

 ### Binaries